LITIGTION FUNDING IN NEW ZEALAND

 Often defendants have commercial liability insurance and are well funded, which enables them to fully test the financial resolve of plaintiffs, to avoid being held accountable for their actions.
 These tactics are utilised very effectively by well-resourced defendants to delay and distract legal proceedings and contribute to the prohibitively expensive cost of litigation for many investors seeking compensation and to hold those who have done wrong to account.

-To date the company has investigated more than 150 prospective claims and made strategic decisions based on merit to fund just 24 of them.
-Of these, LPF has successfully obtained a return for people who have suffered losses in all 17 cases completed to date.
-It is important to note that these deserving investors/shareholders would not have received any compensation for their losses without litigation funding to support their claim.
+To date the company has investigated more than 200 prospective claims and made strategic decisions based on merit to fund over 30 of them.
+Of these, LPF has successfully obtained a return for people who have suffered losses in all cases completed to date.
+It is important to note that these deserving plaintiffs would not have received any compensation for their losses without litigation funding to support their claim.

 LPF only funds cases with a strong legal basis on a ‘no success, no fee’ basis.
 Given the inherent risks associated with litigation, this provides an absolute incentive to be responsible when making decisions over which cases to fund.